raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 ## post scriptum

-The “Obsborne Effect” was not the sole cause of the failure of the Osborne Computer Company, and the internal “Osborne Effect” I experienced twice wasn’t the sole cause of failure either.

-But I believe that in both cases I experienced, the company would have had a fighting chance to succeed had it not pre-announced that it was going all-in on an all-singing, all-dancing piece of vapourware built outside of its core product development group.
+The Obsborne Effect was not the sole cause of the failure of the Osborne Computer Company, and the Inner Osborne Effect I described above wasn’t the sole cause of failure either.
+But the company would have had a fighting chance to succeed had it not pre-announced that it was going all-in on an all-singing, all-dancing piece of vapourware built outside of its core product development group.